ebcrowder/rust_ledger/README.md

 - Uses `yaml` files as data store
 - Includes a tool to convert `csv` files to `yaml` format

+### Use

+- clone this repo
+- if Rust is not installed on your machine, follow the instructions on how to do that here: https://www.rust-lang.org/tools/install
+- run `cargo build` to compile the binary
+- run `cargo run LEDGER_FILE_PATH COMMAND OPTION` where the following:
+  - LEDGER_FILE_PATH - relative path to location of yaml ledger file
+  - COMMAND - ledger command (accounts, balance, register, or csv)
+  - OPTION - allows you to filter the output of the `register` command by account type.
+For example, if you wish to only see "expense" transactions in the output, you would pass in `expense` as the option here.

+### Test

+- run `cargo test` to run the test suite

 ### API

 - accounts